ScilifelabDataCentre/RDM-guidelines/README.md

     clip < ~/.ssh/id_github_sign.pub
     ```
     **Note:** If you in PowerShell get an error message about `The '<' operator is reserved for future use`, write instead `cat ~/.ssh/id_github_sign.pub | clip`
-1. Add the generated key to your Github account (**change key type to be: Signing**): [Adding a new SSH key to your GitHub account - GitHub Docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-ssh-key-to-your-account)
+1. Add the generated key to your Github account (**change key type to be: Signing**) by following the instructions given in [Adding a new SSH key to your GitHub account - GitHub Docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-ssh-key-to-your-account)

-1. Tell git to use your ssh key:
+1. Next, tell git to use your ssh key:
     ```
     git config --global gpg.format ssh
     git config --global user.signingkey ~/.ssh/id_github_sign.pub